Stoked-Embers/CS-454-proj-2/README.md

 # Part 1

 1. In /actual build the docker image
+'''bash
-     - docker build -t my-backend:local .
+docker build -t my-backend:local
+'''

-2. go into /project and run these commands
+3. go into /project and run these commands
      - terraform init
      - terraform validate
      - terraform apply

-3. visit the site, you sould see some json output
+4. visit the site, you sould see some json output
      - http://localhost:8080

 # Part 2